Hi! We're an events company creating immersive, theatrical experiences in exciting environments.

 The concept initially began as a short play by Nanna, written and performed in a conventional theatre in 2016 – after which we came up with the idea to re-create this piece in VR.
-The first version was premiered in Reykjavík in August 2017 in collaboration with motion capture experts PuppIT, before it was developed for a longer run in July 2018.
-The show was then taken to the Stockholm Fringe Festival in September 2018, and more international dates are planned for 2019.
+The first version was premiered in Reykjavík in August 2017 in collaboration with motion capture experts PuppIT, before it was developed for a longer run in July 2018, at the Reykjavik Fringe Festival.

 One person at a time experiences the piece inside of a 2 x 2m physical space, whilst the actor performs in a separate physical space.
 For our first outing, we used the Xsens motion capture suit (expertly handled by PuppIT), but currently the show involves two Oculus Rift setups, sharing the same virtual space using multiplayer networking.

 We are looking for additional opportunities to develop and/or perform the show, please get in touch!

 Ragnar Hrafnkelsson, Calvin Cooke

 Supported by Landsbankinn

 Immersive, public, outdoor art installation

 Transforming a former car park in central Reykjavík, Huldufugl created a 370 square metre immersive public art installation.
 A maze, drawing inspiration from Nordic mythology and the poetic Edda.

 Built over six weeks from shipping pallets and spare timber, Askur Yggdrasils opened on Culture Night (Menningarnótt), where over 1,500 people of all ages queued up to lose themselves inside.